MicrosoftDocs/defender-docs/articles/defender-for-cloud/defender-for-servers-overview.md

 The Defender for Servers plan in [Microsoft Defender for Cloud](defender-for-cloud-introduction.md) reduces risk and exposure with security recommendations for improving multicloud security posture.
 Defender for Servers also provides protection against real-time threats and attacks.

 > [!NOTE]
-> Some Defender for Servers features use the Log Analytics agent, also known as the Microsoft Monitoring Agent (MMA) in general availability (GA), or the Azure Monitoring Agent (AMA) (in preview), to gather information from machines.
+> Some Defender for Servers features use the Log Analytics agent (also known as the Microsoft Monitoring Agent (MMA)) in general availability (GA), or the Azure Monitoring Agent (AMA), in preview, to gather information from machines.
-> - Support for these agents in Defender for Servers features is ending.
+> - Support for using these agents in Defender for Servers is ending.
-> - In most plan features, agent use is replaced by [agentless machine scanning](concept-agentless-data-collection.md), or by [integration with Microsoft Defender for Endpoint](integration-defender-for-endpoint.md).
+> - In most plan features, the use of the MMA/AMA is replaced by [agentless machine scanning](concept-agentless-data-collection.md), or by [integration with Microsoft Defender for Endpoint](integration-defender-for-endpoint.md).
 > - [Learn more](prepare-deprecation-log-analytics-mma-agent.md) about upcoming changes.

 ## Defender for Server benefits